Frequently Asked Questions

 - Where will I sleep during the program?

 All of our participants live in dorms on Princeton’s campus during their stay.
-We have counselors stationed at the end of each floor.
+A few counselors stay in the dorms as chaperones, as well.
 Students from nearby must sleep on campus for the duration of the program.

 - I have family in the Princeton area.
 Can I stay with them?